Sex & Relationships

 According to Cadyn Cathers, MA, a psychological assistant, any dreams related to control issues (being extra dominant or desiring aggression) can be symbolic of other control issues going on in your life.
 Think about work, your relationship, and how you feel within your real-life surroundings.

-If you aren't speaking up at work, for instance, these types of dreams might be more prevalent.
+If you aren't speaking up at work, for instance, these kinds of sex dreams might be more prevalent.
 The good news is that you can use them to your advantage.
 Let the dream inspire you to ask for what you need during the day.

 3. A Dream About Sleeping With Someone "Inappropriate"